Amy Cooper Sues Former Employer for Racial Discrimination

 Published

-Ms. Cooper, who made the call after a man asked her to leash her dog in Central Park, says that she was discriminated against because of her race.Full Article
+Ms. Cooper, who made the call after a man asked her to leash her dog in Central Park, says that she was discriminated against because of...Full Article

 Published

-Ms. Cooper, who made the call after a man asked her to leash her dog in Central Park, says that she was discriminated against because of her race.Full Article
+Ms. Cooper, who made the call after a man asked her to leash her dog in Central Park, says that she was discriminated against because of...Full Article

 NEW YORK (AP) — The white woman who was widely condemned and fired after a videotaped dispute with a Black birdwatcher in Central..